 To the Irish palate, American potato mash is nothing like the spuds we grew up on.

-In Ireland we use what we call “floury potatoes” to make our mash.
-We add a lot less butter and milk to the mash, so the end product is drier, fluffier and definitely not a creamy, soupy mess, like some mashed potatoes served in America.
+In Ireland we use what we call "floury potatoes" to make our mash.
+We add a lot less butter and milk to mash, so the end product is drier, fluffier and definitely not as wet and creamy as mashed potatoes served in America.

 This is not a recipe for how to make smooth mashed potatoes.
 The end result is a thicker potato mash, that forms a distinct mound of spuds when served on a plate.

-Now, if you like extra smooth, creamy, and what I call sloppy potatoes, then be fair warned, this is NOT the recipe for you.
+Now, if you like extra smooth, creamy, American-style mash, then be fair warned, this is NOT the recipe for you.

 What is your favorite mashed potato recipe?